White House: Evolution of the White House

-Early use, the 1814 fire, and rebuilding
+Early use, 1814 burning, and reconstruction

-On Saturday, November 1, 1800, John Adams became the first president to take residence in the building.
+On Saturday, November 1, 1800, John Adams, who was residing at President's House in Philadelphia, the national capital from 1790 to 1800, became the first president to take residence in the building.
 The next day he wrote his wife Abigail:

 "I pray Heaven to bestow the best of blessings on this House, and all that shall hereafter inhabit it.
 May none but honest and wise men ever rule under this roof."

 President Franklin D. Roosevelt had Adams's blessing carved into the mantel in the State Dining Room.

 Adams lived in the house only briefly before Thomas Jefferson moved into the "pleasant country residence" in 1801.
-Despite his complaints that the house was too big ("big enough for two emperors, one pope, and the grand lama in the bargain"), Jefferson considered how the White House might be added to.
-With Benjamin Henry Latrobe, he helped lay out the design for the East and West Colonnades, small wings that help conceal the domestic operations of laundry, a stable and storage.
+Despite his complaints that the house was too big ("big enough for two emperors, one pope, and the grand lama in the bargain"), Jefferson considered how the White House might be expanded and improved.
+With Benjamin Henry Latrobe, he helped lay out the design for the East and West Colonnades, small wings that helped conceal the domestic operations of laundry, a stable and storage.
 Today, Jefferson's colonnades link the residence with the East and West Wings.

-In 1814, during the War of 1812, the White House was set ablaze by British forces during the Burning of Washington, in retaliation for the American destruction of York, Port Dover and other towns in Upper Canada; much of Washington was affected by these fires as well.
+On August 24, 1814, during the War of 1812, the White House was burned by British forces during the Burning of Washington, in retaliation for acts of destruction by American troops in the Canadas; much of Washington was affected by these fires as well.
 Only the exterior walls remained, and they had to be torn down and mostly reconstructed because of weakening from the fire and subsequent exposure to the elements, except for portions of the south wall.
-Of the numerous objects taken from the White House when it was ransacked by British forces, only three have been recovered.
+Of the numerous objects taken from the White House when it was sacked by the British, only three have been recovered.